pmadruga/ml_project/README.md

 # Machine Learning Techniques applied to Heart Rate Variability

 This is a 3-month long report where Supervised and Unsupervised Learning techniques were applied to a dataset that has a set of features, including Heart Rate Variability.
+Data stems from two years of health data from an Apple Watch ⌚️

 It contains a report for the Machine Learning course of the Technical University of Denmark (DTU).